DFMA® Short Course: Product Simplification & Costing using Design for Manufacture and Assembly

 DFMA® in a wide range of industries throughout the US and

-overseas resulting in identified savings of well over $100M.
+overseas resulting in identified savings well into the hundreds

 Laptop & Software

 Participants should bring their own MS Windows laptop computer with the administration rights to load software.
 DFMA® software and a temporary license will be provided.
 Software can be provided ahead of time if your company’s IT policy prohibits self-installation.

 A sample project will be provided however participants are welcome to bring their own project and related documents.
 The assembly should be fewer than 30 unique parts (i.e. part numbers).
 Please make sure the project is not confidential or IP sensitive.

 The fee is $795 and includes participation in the program, materials, and all meals noted on the schedule (hotel accommodations are not included in this fee).
 Fee is discounted to $695/person for groups of 3 or more from the same company.

 The program will be offered at the Embassy Suites - Boston Logan Airport, 207 Porter St, Boston, MA 02128, (617) 567-5000 or 800-HILTONS.
 Free airport shuttle available.
 If you are commuting locally, take the Blue Line to Airport Station and it's a 4 minute walk (or shuttle ride) from there.